 While e-commerce is accelerating to offer multi-layered and sometimes confusing experiences for customers and brands, bricks-and-mortar shops are becoming bastions of extraordinary, sensorial moments.
 These next-generation spaces can be seen through the lens of hyperphysicality; that is, the essential soulfulness required in physical spaces in the wake of global lockdowns.

 Exploring the idea of hyperphysicality, business analyst Marie Dollé emphasises that it’s about ‘giving a ‘higher life’ to physical spaces and objects, and injecting culture to get us out of our cocoons.’
-In this vein, architect Thomas Heatherwick explains: ‘The physical world has to be really conscious of how its going to connect with your feelings and emotions because [physical spaces are] not this automatic thing that you have to engage with as much as you did in the past.
+In this vein, architect Thomas Heatherwick explains: ‘The physical world has to be really conscious of how it’s going to connect with your feelings and emotions because [physical spaces are] not this automatic thing that you have to engage with as much as you did in the past.’

 Now, retailers must entice consumers with meaningful spaces and experiential services that elevate the traditional experience of being in a store.
 This desire for more engaging shopping experiences is particularly apparent across Europe.
 An Epson survey found that 75% of European shoppers – and over 80% of Millennials and Gen Z – said they would change their shopping behaviour if high street stores were more experiential.